 This time around, it was the Fall Online Championship, offering over $1,000,000 in guaranteed prizes across 67 tournaments, as well as an official WSOP Championship Belt.
 However, this series was not as successful as the previous ones, as the operator failed to meet the total guarantee by almost a quarter of a million.
 One event even had to be canceled altogether.

 Even the Main Event, which featured the guarantee of $150,000 fell short, with only 347 entries, which meant the room had to cover the difference of over $45,000.

 Following the successful online World Series of Poker for Pennsylvania players, the operator also launched the Circuit Series in September.
-Unlike bracelet events, though, these tournaments did not garner as much interest with the players, leading to some significant overlays in several events.
+Unlike bracelet events, though, these tournaments did not garner as much interest from the players, leading to some significant overlays in several events.
 However, while they don’t offer the famous bracelets, the WSOP Online Circuit series does offer some snazzy jewelry of their own in the form of WSOP Gold Rings.

 Most tournaments featured fairly steep buy-ins, which probably caused player numbers to be smaller than expected.
-At the same time, those who did participate got to enjoy the decent added value from overlays.
+At the same time, those who did participate got to enjoy decent added value from overlays.

-This was a unique opportunity for PA players to claim a piece of coveted poker bling in relatively small fields.
+This was a unique opportunity for PA online poker players to claim a piece of coveted bling in relatively small fields.
 By the time the next World Series of Poker comes around, it is quite possible the operator will have merged player pools from other states, creating much bigger fields and making it much harder to win a bracelet-awarding event.